Globasa-Team/globasa-docs/entries.md

 # Entry Structure

+## Word Class
+Valid word classes are:

+- root
+- proper word
+- derived
+- phrase
+- affix

-# Etymology
+## Etymology

-# Rhymes
+## Rhymes

 All entries except phrases should list rhymes.
-All rhyme words should be listed together (not strong first, then weak, etc).
+All rhyme words should be in a single list, alphabetically sorted.
+(Not segmented by strong rhymes, weak rhymes, etc. By popularity would be neat, but we don't have the data to do that even if we wanted to.)

+> [!NOTE]
+> In this section:
+>
+> - root will mean root or proper word term
+> - derived will mean derived or phrase term
+> - last morphme means the final term in a derived terms etymology or the root term itself for a root
+> - root/affix alt form is for terms like `kal` and `-kal` which are alternative forms of eachother.

 Our working minimum algorithm for a rhyme is:

 > The last two letters must be the same, but if the last two letters are consonants then it must be at least the last three letters.

-But while listing rhymes of a term, there are several rules of when not to list the term.
+But while listing rhymes of a entry, there are several rules of when not to list a rhyming term.
 They are:

+1. Don't list non-word terms (non-roots).

-1. Don't show phrases that rhyme with this term
+    1. Don't list rhyming phrases that rhyme with this entry.
+(Eg. `kom` should not list `alo kom`.)
-2. Don't show affixes that rhyme with this term
+    2. Don't list rhyming affixes that rhyme with this entry.
+(Eg. `sen` should not list `-yen`.)

-3. Don't show derived words that share the same last morpheme as this derived term.
+2. Don't show derived words that share the same last morpheme as this entry.

-4. Don't show derived words that use the current term as the last morpheme
+    1. If this entry is a root/proper word, don't list derived terms that use this entry as the last morpheme.
+(Eg. `kom` should not list `nonkom`.)
-5. Don't show root words that use an affix version of the current term as the last morpheme (eg. kal shouldn't show words ending with + -kal)
-6. Special case: when showing rhymes for an affix, make sure the words shown aren't the root form of the current term.
-(Eg. -kal shouldn't show words with +kal)
+    2. If this entry is a derived word, don't list a derived terms that uses this entry's last morpheme as the rhyming term's last morpheme.
+(It doesn't matter if the two final morphemes rhyme.)
+(Eg. `Kanadayen` shouldn't list any other nationality ending with `-yen`.)

+3. Don't show terms that are the root/affix form of this entry.

+    1. If this entry is a root/proper word, don't list rhyming derived terms where the final morphmeme is the affix form of this entry.
+(Eg. `kal` shouldn't show words ending with + `-kal`.)
+    2. If this entry is derived and the last morpheme is an affix, don't list rhyming terms where last morpheme is the root form if this entry.
+(Eg. Entries ending with `-kal` shouldn't show terms with the last morpheme `kal`)
+    3. Conversely, if this entry is derived and the last morpheme is a root/proper word, don't list rhyming terms where last morpheme is the affix form if this entry.
+(Eg. Entries ending with `kal` shouldn't show terms with the last morpheme `-kal`)

-Use the heading Rhyming Words not Ending in %1$s and list either the final morpheme of this term if derived or phrase, or this term if a root.
+Use the heading `Rhyming Words not Ending in %1$s` and list the final morpheme of this term, and the root/affix alt version, if there is one.

-Root words and proper words have no derived etymology.
-Derived words and phrases do.
-Affixes are treated different from either, as with the above rules.
+Entries to run tests on to make sure this is working properly:
+- `kom` should not list terms ending with `kom' (2i.
+Eg. `nenkom`)
+- `kom' should not list phrases, eg. `alo kom` (1i.)
+- `Kanadayen` should not list other nationalities (2ii.
+Ending with -yen)
+- 1ii: ?
+- 3i: ?
+- 3ii: ?
+- 3iii: ?